NAB’s May 2025 Monthly Business Survey found that business conditions continued to ease, but confidence improved.

 “The reason I did it is, as an economist, I want my kids to have a job.
 And if as economists we can help keep people employed, I think that’s a really good job,” Alan said.

 Want more detailed budget insights?
-Read in-depth NAB Economics Federal Budget commentary on the NAB Business Research & Insights website.
+Read in-depth NAB Economics Federal Budget commentary on the NAB Business Research & Insights website, opens in new window.